piyushag-0611/https-piyushag-0611.github.io/_posts/2020-12-04-Poems-I-wrote-in-summer.md

 Just like the silent flapping helps the pigeon<br/>
 Fly high & above and even get down to rest,<br/>
 The silence in your voice has allowed me both<br/>
-Rise high with respect and to remain grounded & low.
+Rise high with respect and remain grounded & low.

 Just like the sweet whistles and the humming vibrations<br/>